-Plastic carriers also work like a baby car seat; they make their trips safer.
+Carriers also work like a baby car seat; they make their trips safer.

 Ever wonder why your cat always prefers to drink from the toilet bowl or a dripping faucet?
 Most cats are finicky by nature, and they naturally opt for the freshest sources of water they can find.
 While your toilet probably isn’t really the best source, the flowing of water gives them the impression that the water they’re drinking is fresh from the stream.

 Water dispensers come in shapes and sizes; some of them are even shaped like mini toilets to trick your cat into thinking it’s a similar source.
 These dispensers are also great ways to ensure that your cat gets its daily recommended intake of water.

 While dry food can be nutritious enough to your pet, it can also be quite dehydrating if they don’t consume enough water.
 Dehydration can cause serious complications like bladder stones, which can be extremely painful as well as life-threatening to your feline companion.

 To prevent medical complications as such, make sure you introduce natural, fleshy food into their diet once every couple of days.
 Fresh boiled chicken or meat cubes in gravy can be easy to digest and will keep your cat hydrated.